HEAT PUMP

 Performance of the Viessmann Vitocal 200-A

-For this air-to-water outdoor monobloc heat pump, the manufacturer presents the output for outdoor air at -7°C and heating water at 35°C, i.e. for low-temperature distribution, underfloor heating.
+For this air-to-water heat pump, the manufacturer presents the power for outside air at -7°C and heating water at 35°C, i.e. for low-temperature distribution, underfloor heating.

 In the single-phase 230V version, the model has 6 variants of increasing power, 201.A04, 201.A06, 201.A08, 201.A10, 201.A13, 201.A16.
 The powers of these models are as follows: